ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 }
 ```

-And the final result...
+And the final result:

 ![Game Over Screen](/posts/snake-in-the-terminal/game-over.png#center)

 ### The Game Screen

-Finally, we get to the most satisfying of the three screens: the game screen.
+Finally, you get to the most exciting of the three screens: the game screen.
 In
-the game screen, we need to draw the snake, target, and the border around the
+the game screen, you need to draw the snake, target, and the border around the
 arena.
-I chose to render the target as a single red diamond.
-The snake head is
+You render the target as a single red diamond.
+The snake head is an angle
-an angle bracket whose pointy end tells the player the direction the snake is
+bracket whose pointy end tells the player the direction the snake is moving.
-moving.
-As the snake grows, its body parts are represented by the 'O' character.
+Character 'O' represents the snake's body.

 ```cpp
 static void DrawTarget(const snake::game::SnakeGame& game) {